KumologicaHQ/Azure-Log-Analytics-Node-Function/README.md

 None, request and crypto are default node.js libraries.

 ## Execution
-The Function expects a body that looks like this:
+Make a POST to the Azure Function URL with a body that follows this signature:

 ```
 {